 The Board consists of seven members.
 The Board is divided into three classes, with the members of each class serving staggered, three-year terms; however, the initial members of the three classes have initial terms of one, two and three years, respectively.
-The terms of our Class I directors will expire at the 2020 annual meeting of shareholders; the terms of our Class III directors will expire at the 2021 annual meeting of shareholders; and the terms of our Class III directors will expire at the Annual Meeting.
+The terms of our Class I directors will expire at the 2020 annual meeting of shareholders; the term of our Class III directors will expire at the Annual Meeting.